clux/kubecon2020/source/slides.md

 }
 ```

+notes:
+- TL;DR: A rust trait is behaviour you can implement for a type, and then later you can use that trait as a constraint in function signatures
-Normally traits are meant to encapsulate behaviour, can't put dynamic data in them, but you are allowed to put in static associated constants.
+- Normally traits are meant to encapsulate behaviour, can't put dynamic data in them, but you are allowed to put in static associated constants.

-so we can use this to map an object to where **on** the api it lives.
+- so we can use this to map an object to where **on** the api it lives.

+---
-### Metadata Trait
+### k8s-openapi: Metadata Trait
-Another one from `k8s-openapi`, a super-trait.
-A way to extract `ObjectMeta` from an object:

 ```rust
 pub trait Metadata: Resource {